LP-CDF/AMi_Image_Analysis/README.md

 2020/09/22:
 Two new command line tools: Merge_AllNewPlates.py and SaveDiskSpace.py to automate the tedious processing of several datasets or save disk space.
 Release 1.2.3.7

+2020/12/04:
+Changed parallel processing.
+Defined MAX\_CPU in Merge\_Zstack.py, Merge\_AllNewPlates.py and preferences.py.
+Value can be set to limit number of processes if for example, RAM is completely used leading to the use of swap memory.

+2021/03/05:
+By default AMi_Image_Analysis expects the individual Z focus images to be located in a folder "rawimages".
+As of 2021/03/05, a parameter named "_rawimages" can be modified in utils.py before installation.

 ## Screenshots